-Biological response modifiers are the newest class of drugs used to treat rheumatoid arthritis (RA).
+Biological response modifiers are a new class of drugs used to treat rheumatoid arthritis (RA).
 These modern biologics have greatly improved treatment for many people with RA.

-- certolizumab (Cimzia)
+- certolizumab pegol (Cimzia)

 - etanercept (Enbrel)